-Over the past six years as a tutor, I’ve had students from 5 years old to 60, from beginning phonetics to preparing for graduate school.
+Over the past eight years as a tutor, I’ve had students from 5 years old to 60, from beginning phonetics, to preparing for graduate school, to doctoral dissertation review .
 Here are a few of my favorites:

 "C" was having trouble with punctuation and sentence structure.
 He came to me with very low self-esteem.
 He didn’t know what a comma was.
 After only one session, during which he learned among other things how to use a semi-colon (something even adults have trouble with), his confidence soared.